niden-net/niden-net/_posts/2023-04-17-linux-swap-file-in-ram.md

 swapon -p 5 /dev/zram0
 ```

-By editing this file, we can now reduce the size of our disk (remember it picks up half the RAM by default), but also change the compression algorithm.

-To change the size of the disk, change this line:
+To adjust the disk size, modify this line:

 ```shell
 mem=$((totalmem / 2 * 1024))
 ```

-To change the compression algoritm, change this:
+To change the compression algorithm, replace this:

 ```shell
 mem=$((totalmem / 2 * 1024))
 ```

-to this
+with this:

 ```shell
 mem=$((totalmem / 2 * 1024))